 Tomatoes are an acidic fruit that many wonder if it is safe or suitable to consume during breastfeeding.
 Do tomatoes cause gastrointestinal reflux or allergies in babies?
 Let’s talk about it!

 Overall, tomatoes are completely safe to consume during breastfeeding when you and your baby do not have an allergy.
 In fact, they are very nutritious.
-While the mother may experience gastrointestinal reflux, it will not cause any discomfort in the baby due to the acid content.
+While the mother might experience gastrointestinal reflux from them, this won’t cause discomfort in the breastfed baby due to the acid content.

-From fresh tomatoes to canned and even to tomato sauce and paste, you may be wondering more about consuming tomatoes during breastfeeding.
+From fresh tomatoes to canned, and even tomato sauce and paste, you might be curious about including tomatoes in a breastfeeding diet.
 Read on to learn more!

 Covered in this Article: